neo4j-partners/virtual-graph-dbx/best-practices.md

 ## Appendix: loaded-graph reference forms

 These are the standard, loaded-graph forms of each fraud signal.
-They do not run verbatim on the Virtual Graph.
 They show the gap between the textbook query and the adapted form.
+Forms 2, 4, 6, 7 and 11 run verbatim on the Virtual Graph.
+They group by nodes and put thresholds on the aggregating `WITH`, so their aggregation does not push down.
+The other forms need the adaptations above, most often replacing relative time windows with `$since`.
 The **Virtual Graph: ✓ / ✗** marker shows only whether the signal is achievable at all.
 It does not mean the Cypher runs as written.
-Every ✓ needs the adaptations above, most often replacing relative time windows with `$since`.
-The post-aggregation `WHERE` runs as written.
 The one ✗, cycles, uses a quantified path the Virtual Graph cannot translate.

 These forms use the same `:Account` / `:Merchant` labels as the Virtual Graph model.